NAW125/Detecting_Money_Laundering_Patterns-/README.md

 0: No linear relationship
 -1: Perfect negative linear relationship
 It also returns a p-value, which tells you if the correlation is statistically significant (typically, p < 0.05 means significant).

-**Requirements for Pearson Correlation**
-To ensure accurate results, the dataset should meet the following:
-- Variables must be numeric and continuous (e.g., price, distance, temperature)
-- Linear relationship between variables
-- No significant outliers that distort the result
-Data should be roughly normally distributed (especially for significance testing).

 ### Correlation Summary of Numerical Variables